SQLitis/monsters/README.rst

 Similarly, a mineral warrior gains a burrow speed equal to one-half the base creature's highest speed.
 Of course, mineral warriors are rare and expensive to create.

+The Plane of Shadow boasts dark reflections of just about every race to populate the Material Plane.
+Dark creatures dwell on the Plane of Shadow, sometimes crossing into other planes where the barriers between dimensions are weak.
+Just as parts of the Plane of Shadow resemble a strange, distorted version of the Material Plane, dark creatures superficially resemble creatures from the Material Plane.
+Gray and black are their most common colors, and they almost never boast bright hues such as white or yellow.
+Dark is an acquired or inherited template that can be added to any creature (referred to hereafter as the base creature).
+Dark creatures tend to be much duller in color, with more gray and black skin tones and hair highlights, than their Material Plane versions.
+In general, they also weigh less, as if part of their very substance was mere shadow stuff.
+Speed: As base creature, +10 feet to all modes of movement.
+Resistance to cold 10, which might matter for otherwise-tropical animals.
+Environment: Changes to Plane of Shadow.
+Alignment: Usually one step different from the base creature, rarely good.
+The example dark lion is usually neutral evil.

+A dark crocodile has a land speed of 30feet, making it much more viable.
+Of course, a dark crocodile is almost definitely going to be neutral evil.

 Kord-blooded is an acquired template that can be added to any non-evil living creature that has a Strength score of 16 or higher.
 Each year, the major temples to Kord hold a great wrestling tournament, and the tournament's winner wrestles an aspect of Kord.
 Whoever pins the other wins.
 Kord's Athleticism (Su): Once per day, as a swift action, a Kord-blooded creature can call upon the blood invested in him to gain a tremendous surge of prowess.
 For the next minute, the Kord-blooded creature gains a +4 bonus on Strength and Dexterity checks, Strength- and Dexterity-based skill checks, and grapple checks.

+Kord-blooded is of benefit to trippers, but obviously it's most appropriate for grapplers.

+A 3HD woodling can use Summon Nature's Ally II to summon an elemental.

 .. code-block:: bash